 - Procurement contracts

-The details of the project grants can be viewed through the EU Health Programme participant portal link.
+Full details of the project grants can be viewed on the CHAFEA website.

 An information event on the Public Health Programme was held on the 04 April 2017.
 The slides from the presentations are available to download below.